pjabang1/learning-sql/README.md

 # SQL Tutorial

-This SQL tutorial involve creating a databate to manage and report a container business.
+This SQL tutorial involve creating a databate to manage and report transaction for a container business.
 We will use the MySQL database management system to structure and store data.

 ## MySQL